NoobTaco/MidnightTesting/housing-information-discoveries.md

 ### Guild Housing Issues
 - Once the guild neighborhood is established, you need to log out and back in before you can move your house to that neighborhood.
-- Sometimes, when you exit your house, it appears to be missing.
-As a workaround, simply travel to the neighborhood through the menu and your house will reappear.
-(Will test some more but seems to be resolved)

 ## Guild Housing Finds

 ### Guild Finder Behavior
 When searching for neighborhoods, your Guild appears at the top of the finder list, making it easy to locate and join your Guild's housing area.

 ### Guild Management and Permissions
-* Your other toons can visit your guild house without being in the guild.
-(As of now)
+* All of your characters in your warband can visit your guild house without being in the guild.
-* There are no settings or permissions for GM or Officers to limit plots.
-It will be a free-for-all.
+* We discovered a permission setting in the guild ranks settings that refers to a guild management page.
+However, that has not been released yet, so we do not know what can be changed or updated.
 * Endeavors and any controls to that are not enabled for testing yet.

 #### Neighborhood Renaming